iiradia/kPOD/README.md

 ## License

 This project is licensed under the MIT License.
-You can find more details at <a href="https://opensource.org/licenses/MIT">this link.</a>
+You can find more details in the [LICENSE.md](https://github.com/iiradia/kPOD/LICENSE.md) file.